 Last month, Google publicly launched the Google Compute Engine.
 Their micro instance starts at less than 2 cents per hour.
 So you are probably wondering how good is Google Compute Engine?
 Is it better than AWS EC2?
 Should you make the switch?

-So far from my tests its really impressive, but also the service is still very young and as such feels that way, new and unfinished.
-The formula also appears a lot like they cut and pasted the format of AWS and just rebranded it.
+So far from my tests its pretty good, but also the service is still very young and as such feels that way, new and unfinished.
+The formula also appears a lot like they cut and pasted the format of AWS and just re-branded it.
 Yes, thats to be expected, but I don’t think Amazon can feel threatened until Google actually adds some significant and unique innovations, rather than a sort of clone service that is only slightly cheaper for the most part.
 Remember, this was how Gmail nuked Hotmail, unlimited storage (with the GB ticker growing daily) and a swarm of unique and innovative features/plugins for Gmail all easily connectable to nearly any and everything.

-Some of the features that Google Compute Engine is touting are:
+Some features that Google Compute Engine

 - Sub-hour billing: increments down to one minute with a minimum of 10 minutes.
 This will be useful if Google sets up scaling (# of instances or upsizing) based on server load/ demand.
 Similar to Amazon’s CloudWatch and Elastic Beanstalk.
 (By the minute billing is something Amazon can implement if truly beneficial)